ita-social-projects/StreetCode_Client/README.md

 #### Step 5

 - :raising_hand: Assign reviewers!
 Reviewers should leave questions, comments, and suggestions.
-After recieving comments, improve the code.
+After receiving comments, improve the code.
 Get Approved status on the request and be satisfied with it!

 #### Step 6